 The Igwe also hosted youths and widows as part of activities marking his golden jubilee.
 But undoubtedly, Ofala Nnewi, the annual celebration that commemorates the Igwe’s coronation, was the high point of the event.

-Ofala Nnewi is celebrated with much jubilation and merry making.
+Ofala Nnewi is celebrated with much jubilation and merry-making.
 The 2013 edition of the festival elicited even much more celebration as it coincided with the golden jubilee of the Igwe.
-Right from the early hours of Saturday, December 28, indigenes and tourists started arriving the Igwe’s palace for the festival.
+Right from the early hours of Saturday, December 28, indigenes and tourists started arriving at the Igwe’s palace for the festival.

 Despite being a traditional ceremony, the Ofala Nnewi is gradually becoming a major tourism event, attracting sponsorship from the private sector.
 Big brands such as MTN, Chicason Group, Innoson Motors (which donated an SUV for the festival’s raffle draw) and Ibeto Group led the way in the sponsorship for the Ofala 2013.

 Before Igwe Orizu made his first appearance in the packed arena in his palace, different traditional troupes from the four autonomous communities in the town thrilled guests with their displays.
-It therefore came as no surprise that Igwe Orizu’s first appearance was met with loud cheers.
-During the Ofala, the Igwe, accompanied by his royal cabinet walked round the arena twice.
+It, therefore, came as no surprise that Igwe Orizu’s first appearance was met with loud cheers.
+During the Ofala, the Igwe, accompanied by his royal cabinet walked around the arena twice.
 On both appearances, a loud, cheerful yell of “Igweeeee!” rang out from the excited crowd at every step taken by Igwe Orizu’s entourage, which was heralded by a bell ringer, called Oduma, and the Igbe Eze traditional group.